aleroxac/k3pi/README.md

 # k3pi
-Utility to automate terraforming a fully out-of-the-box k3s cluster using Raspberry Pi as cluster nodes.
+Utility to automate terraforming a fully out-of-the-box k3s cluster using Raspberry Pi as nodes.